joshbutkovic/vue-code-challenge/README.md

 # Vue Sample App

 This app was created to demonstrate a simple SPA with vue, vuex, and vue-router.
+Try the search functionality.

 ## Project setup
 ```